I can explain my in-game experiences with a few Anime MMORPGs. it'll take quite some time to read I'm sure.

 I didn't really get into this game much (I'll explain that in a moment) but it is a 3D MMORPG school-based.
 The game has a housing system (dorm room I guess you could call it) and I believe only friends can enter it.
 But here's the reason why I stopped playing it.
 I heard from an in-game player that after level 24, the other school can PK you without any warning.
 So I stopped.
 Not much to say otherwise.
 Didn't notice any dungeons because I didn't get that far because they would be in PK areas, etc.

 Only plays Magic DPS Classes, Healers and Machinist/Engineers.

 Playing MMO: FFXIV (Balmung)

-Waiting On: FFXIV:Heavensward, FFXV, KH3, Tree of Savior · Saving For: New Chair, New Computer
+Waiting On: FFXV, KH3, Tree of Savior, RE:FFVII · Saving For: New Computer